 A corporation, or body corporate, includes companies that are formed either inside or outside of India's jurisdiction.
 Body corporate does not, however, include the following:

 - Cooperative societies registered under any laws that pertain to their specific type of business structure

 - Other companies that are not defined by the Companies Act of 2013 that the central government chooses to specify

 If you need help with body corporate, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.